PM unveils roadmap of new India with ambitious schemes; warns of terrorism, expansionism | Law-Order

 Stressing that he has full faith in the youth of the country, Modi said this is a ''can-do generation'' which can achieve every goal.

-Giving the slogan of 'Chhota Kisan bane Desh ki Shaan (small farmers should become India's pride)', Modi cited various schemes including transfer of money to assert that his government has prioritized the interest of small farmers who account for more than 80 percent of the farming community.
+Giving the slogan of 'Chhota kisan bane desh ki shaan (small farmers should become India's pride)', Modi cited various schemes including transfer of money to assert that his government has prioritised the interest of small farmers who account for more than 80 per cent of the farming community.

 Keeping small expenses in mind, the government is implementing the Pradhan Mantri Kisan Samman Nidhi (PM-KISAN) under which more than Rs 1.5 lakh crore has been transferred into the bank accounts of over 10 crore farmers, he added.